Nurse ‘scared’ by Sheku Bayoh fought to save his life in hospital, probe hears - NewsBreak

 A nurse who was scared by a man with a knife fought to save his life in hospital later on after he was restrained by police officers, an inquiry has heard.

-Sheku Bayoh died on Sunday May 3 2015 after he was detained by officers in Kirkcaldy, Fife, and Linda Limbert told the inquiry into his death that as she was driving to work at Victoria Hospital, he approached her car in Hayfield Road.
+Sheku Bayoh died on Sunday May 3 2015 after he was detained by officers in Kirkcaldy , Fife , and Linda Lambert told the inquiry into his death that as she was driving to work at Victoria Hospital, he approached her car in Hayfield Road.

 She said she was “very frightened”, and told Angela Grahame QC, the inquiry’s senior counsel: “He was charging at my car with his arms flailing about.”

-Ms Limbert said she had seen him with a knife in his hand, and as he approached the car she drove off.
+Ms Lambert said she had seen him with a knife in his hand, and as he approached the car she drove off.

 In nearby Hendry Road she called 999 and told the call handler: “He was trying to stop me.
 When I realised what he had in his hands I just drove.”

-He was brought in to accident and emergency by ambulance, and Ms Limbert told the inquiry: “I don’t know him, but I recognised him as the guy I had just seen.”
+He was brought in to accident and emergency by ambulance, and Ms Lambert told the inquiry: “I don’t know him, but I recognised him as the guy I had just seen.”

 When the 31-year-old arrived in hospital he was handcuffed and unresponsive, she said, and had ongoing CPR from ambulance and police crews at the scene.

-Ms Limbert said the handcuffs had to be removed, but did not interfere, and was with Mr Bayoh until he was declared dead.
+Ms Lambert said the handcuffs had to be removed, but did not interfere, and was with Mr Bayoh until he was declared dead.

 She said she could not recall any injuries sustained to him, but said CPR and gaining IV access can cause injuries.